drakkan/sftpgo/README.md

     - `macs`, list of strings. available MAC (message authentication code) algorithms in preference order.
 Leave empty to use default values.
 The supported values can be found here: [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/common.go#L84 "Supported MACs")
     - `login_banner_file`, path to the login banner file.
 The contents of the specified file, if any, are sent to the remote user before authentication is allowed.
 It can be a path relative to the config dir or an absolute one.
 Leave empty to send no login banner
     - `setstat_mode`, integer.
 0 means "normal mode": requests for changing permissions, owner/group and access/modification times are executed.
 1 means "ignore mode": requests for changing permissions, owner/group and access/modification times are silently ignored.
     - `enabled_ssh_commands`, list of enabled SSH commands.
 These SSH commands are enabled by default: `md5sum`, `sha1sum`, `cd`, `pwd`. `*` enables all supported commands.
 Some commands are implemented directly inside SFTPGo, while for other commands we use system commands that need to be installed and in your system's `PATH`.
-For system commands we have no direct control on file creation/deletion and so quota check is suboptimal: if quota is enabled, the number of files is checked at the command begin and not while new files are created.
+For system commands we have no direct control on file creation/deletion and so we cannot support remote filesystems, such as S3, and quota check is suboptimal: if quota is enabled, the number of files is checked at the command begin and not while new files are created.
 The allowed size is calculated as the difference between the max quota and the used one and it is checked against the bytes transferred via SSH.
 The command is aborted if it uploads more bytes than the remaining allowed size calculated at the command start.
 Anyway we see the bytes that the remote command send to the local command via SSH, these bytes contain both protocol commands and files and so the size of the files is different from the size trasferred via SSH: for example a command can send compressed files or a protocol command (few bytes) could delete a big file.
 To mitigate this issue quotas are recalculated at the command end with a full home directory scan, this could be heavy for big directories.
 If you need system commands and quotas you could consider to disable quota restrictions and periodically update quota usage yourself using the REST API.
 We support the following SSH commands:
       - `scp`, SCP is an experimental feature, we have our own SCP implementation since we can't rely on "scp" system command to proper handle quotas and user's home dir restrictions.
 The SCP protocol is quite simple but there is no official docs about it, so we need more testing and feedbacks before enabling it by default.
 We may not handle some borderline cases or have sneaky bugs.
 Please do accurate tests yourself before enabling SCP and let us known if something does not work as expected for your use cases.
 SCP between two remote hosts is supported using the `-3` scp option.
       - `md5sum`, `sha1sum`, `sha256sum`, `sha384sum`, `sha512sum`.
 Useful to check message digests for uploaded files.
 These commands are implemented inside SFTPGo so they work even if the matching system commands are not available, for example on Windows.
       - `cd`, `pwd`.
 Some SFTP clients does not support the SFTP SSH_FXP_REALPATH packet type and so they use `cd` and `pwd` SSH commands to get the initial directory.
 Currently `cd` do nothing and `pwd` always returns the `/` path.